Topics > Immunisation

 Title: Vaccine side effects

-Summary: Common side effects occur soon after vaccination and last 1 to 2 days.
+Summary: This translated document outlines common side effects that occur soon after vaccination and last 1 to 2 days.
 Generally no treatment is required.
 Download the document to find out more.

 Title: Whooping cough vaccine and your pregnancy